mmaaaff/DATA130051-Lab1-Fashion-MNIST-NNFromScratch/README.md

 ## Description & Features

-This project aims at exploring and fully conprehensing some basic deeplearning thoughts and methods.
+This project aims at exploring and fully conprehending some basic deeplearning thoughts and methods.
 It is written based on numpy, without relying on deep learning frameworks that supports auto-gradient, i.e. Pytorch, Tensorflow.

 Common functions are contained in directory MyDL which is imported as a package in the three .ipynb files in the root directory.
 The package realizes: common tensor calculation, construction of computational graph with BP auto-gradient, necessary layers in the MLP task, CE loss function, etc.